 - 2 cups fresh basil leaves, use a sharp knife and thinly slice

 - Heat oil in a large saucepan over medium heat.
 Add garlic and cook for 30 secs, stirring continuously.

 - Add in the stock, salt, and tomatoes.

 - Reduce heat and simmer for 20 mins.

 - Stir in basil

-- Place 1/2 of the soup into blender (alternatively, use stick blender) and process till smooth
+- Place 1/2 of the soup into a blender (alternatively, use a stick blender) and process until smooth

 - Pour pureed soup into the bowl, and repeat the previous procedure with remaining soup.